Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary

-Operational inexpressibility is not the same as G\"odel incompleteness, Turing undecidability, abstraction, parametricity, or lossy compression.
+Operational inexpressibility is distinct from G\"odel incompleteness, Turing undecidability, abstraction, parametricity, and lossy compression.

 \paragraph{Distinction from G\"odel incompleteness.} G\"odel incompleteness is an expression-to-proof gap at the statement level.
-Operational inexpressibility is a query-level failure: the system cannot incorporate a specific input dimension into a verdict-bearing derivation.
+Operational inexpressibility is a query-level failure: a specific input dimension stays outside every verdict-bearing derivation the system can form.

 \paragraph{Distinction from Turing undecidability.} Turing undecidability is a global impossibility result about problem classes.
 Operational inexpressibility is local to a proof system, an input, and a dimension.